Nearsoft/jobs/readme.md

 ### About the right team Member

-We’re looking for an innovative backend engineer with a passion for designing robust and easy to use APIs and services.
-You’re comfortable tackling efforts solo or working in groups, both big and small.
-Fast-paced environments don’t phase you, and you seek feedback because it has the ability to turn good work into great work.
-You know the best software is created through collaboration and iteration, which is exactly why you’re looking for the right opportunity, and the right team, to expand your experience.
+We're looking for an innovative Back End Engineer with a passion for designing robust and easy to use APIs and services.
+You're comfortable tackling efforts solo or working in groups, both big and small.
+Fast-paced environments don't phase you, and you seek feedback because it has the ability to turn good work into great work.
+You know the best software is created through collaboration and iteration, which is exactly why you're looking for the right opportunity, and the right team, to expand your experience.
-As a backend engineer you will craft new functionality with a dedicated team of skilled individuals.
+As a Back End Engineer you will craft new functionality with a dedicated team of skilled individuals.
 You like to ship software early and often, you value simplicity, and strive to eliminate unnecessary complexity.

 ### Responsibilities

 * Collaborate closely with Product, Design, and QA to iterate on the design, implementation, deployment and monitoring of our product
-* Build efficient and reusable backend systems
+* Build efficient and reusable Back End systems
 * Participate in design and code reviews
 * Maintain high code coverage via unit tests and acceptance tests
 * Find and address performance issues